Normalizations and misspecification in skill formation models: Monte Carlo simulations

-To summarize the production function estimates I report $ {\partial \ln(\theta_{1}) }/{\partial \ln(\theta_{0})}$ as a function of quantiles of $\ln(\theta_{0})$ and evaluated at the median value of $I_0$ and $ {\partial \ln(\theta_{2}) }/{\partial \ln(I_1)}$ as a function of quantiles of $\ln(I_1)$ and evaluated at the median value of $\theta_{1}$, which are point identified, as shown in the last part of Theorem \ref{th:identfunctionsces}.
-Figure \ref{f:marg_eff_1} shows these partial derivatives for the true parameters, the 2-step estimator of \shortciteN{AMN:19} with different values of $s_{\theta}$, and the invariant estimator that also estimates the scale.
+To summarize the production function estimates I report $ {\partial \ln(\theta_{1}) }/{\partial \ln(\theta_{0})}$ as a function of quantiles of $\ln(\theta_{0})$ and evaluated at the 25th and 75th percentile of $I_0$ as well as $ {\partial \ln(\theta_{2}) }/{\partial \ln(I_1)}$ as a function of quantiles of $\ln(I_1)$ and evaluated at the 25th and 75th percentile of $\theta_{1}$.
+Figure \ref{f:marg_eff_1} displays these partial derivatives for the true parameters, the 2-step estimator of \shortciteN{AMN:19} with different values of $s_{\theta}$, and the invariant estimator that also estimates the scale.
 In this and the following figures, the results obtained with the invariant estimator are always almost identical to those with the 2-step estimator and $s_{\theta} = 1$ and very similar to those with the true parameter values.
-However, the figure also demonstrates that small changes in the units of measurements can have a large effect on the results when using the 2-step estimator.
-The invariant estimator, on the other hand, can adapt to the scale change and yields identical results for the reported features (but not the parameter estimates) no matter what the scale is.
-One interesting finding is that the 2-step estimator underestimates the partial derivative with respect to $\ln(\theta_0)$ for small values of the inputs and overestimates it for large values when $s_{\theta} = 2/3$.
+Moreover, the invariant estimator adapts to the scale change.
+Contrarily, the figure illustrates that small changes in the units of measurements can have a large effect on the results when using the 2-step estimator.
+One interesting finding is that the 2-step estimator underestimates the partial derivative with respect to $\ln(\theta_0)$ at the 25th percentile of $I_0$ for $s_{\theta} = 2/3$ and overestimates it for $s_{\theta} = 2$.

 As a first counterfactual, consider an individual, whose value of $\theta_{0}$ equals $Q_{0.1}(\theta_0)$ and all unobservables are $0$.
 I then exogenously change the income sequence of that individual and check the implied quantile in the skill distribution in period $2$.
 Of course, the larger income, the higher the relative rank/quantile in the last period.
 I report results where a feasible choice of income in each period is a given quantile (that will be varied).
 Instead of using the feasible choices, I distribute the total income among the two periods to maximize the skill quantile in the last period.
 The second part of Theorem \ref{th:identfunctionsces} implies that these counterfactuals are point identified, can be consistently estimated with the invariant estimator, but the results with the 2-step estimator of \shortciteN{AMN:19} will depend on $s_{\theta}$.